hbctraining/Intro-to-shell-flipped/lessons/05_shell-scripts_variable.md

 ### Variables as input to commands

-So far it is hard to see the utility of a variable, and so it might be more helpful if we demonstrated it in the context of a relevant use case.

-Variables can also store character values.
-In the example below, we define a variable called `file`.
-We will put a filename `Mov10_oe_1.subset.fq` as the value inside the bucket.
+So far, it is hard to see the utility of a variable and why we need it.
+One important aspect of the variable is that the value stored inside it can be used as input to commands.
+To demonstrate this we will create a new variable called `file`.
+We will store a character string as the value of the variable, specifically a filename:

 ```bash
 $ file=Mov10_oe_1.subset.fq